Liberal democracy: Rights and freedoms

-Liberal democracies usually have universal suffrage, granting all adult citizens the right to vote regardless of ethnicity, sex, property ownership, race, age, sexuality, gender, income, social status, or religion; however, some countries historically regarded as liberal democracies have had a more limited franchise.
+Liberal democracies usually have universal suffrage, granting all adult citizens the right to vote regardless of ethnicity, sex, property ownership, race, age, sexuality, gender, income, social status, or religion; some countries historically regarded as liberal democracies have had a more limited franchise.
 Even in the 21st century, some countries, considered to be liberal democracies, do not have truly universal suffrage.
 In some countries, members of political organizations with connections to historical totalitarian governments (for example formerly predominant Communist and fascist or Nazi governments in some European countries) may be deprived of the vote and the privilege of holding certain jobs.
-In the United Kingdom, people serving long prison sentences are unable to vote, a policy which has been ruled a human rights violation by the European Court of Human Rights.
+In the United Kingdom, people serving long prison sentences are unable to vote, a policy that has been ruled a human rights violation by the European Court of Human Rights.
 A similar policy is also enacted in most of the United States.
 According to a study by Coppedge and Reinicke, at least 85% of democracies provided for universal suffrage.
 Many nations require positive identification before allowing people to vote.
 For example, in the United States two thirds of the states require their citizens to provide identification to vote, which also provide state IDs for free.
 The decisions made through elections are made by those who are members of the electorate and who choose to participate by voting.

 In 1971, Robert Dahl summarized the fundamental rights and freedoms shared by all liberal democracies as eight rights: